coderZsq/coderZsq.dfs.cloudnative/README.md

 Proficient in programming languages: Objective-C, JavaScript, Java.

-Other programming languages I have mastered include: Swift, C++, C, Assembly, HTML, CSS, JavaScript, TypeScript, Python, Go, SQL, etc.
+Other programming languages I have mastered include: Swift, C++, C, Assembly, HTML, CSS, TypeScript, Python, Go, SQL, etc.

 Master the use of frameworks including: UIKit, React, Vue, Spring Framework and so on.